-Hello all.
-I am building my first esk8 and i have a problem.
+Hello, i have a problem.
 Because i have a hobbyking motor mount i cannot adjust the angle and the ground clearance.
 Right now it is aproximatly 3.5 cm between motor and ground and 3 cm between motor and board.
 Is that ok?
 If not, do you have any suggestions on how could i fix this without buying or making a new mount.
 Maybe i could somehow modify the curent mount??.
 Thank you.

 Those mounts are notoriously bad. even if you get it to be a little bit higher for better ground clearance it’s very likely the vibrations of riding are going to loosen it causing your motor to hit the ground and possibly breaking the magnets

 What Skunk said for sure.
 What size wheels are you running there?
 (Also, bumped your account.
 Welcome!)